Where systems

 meet mission.

-Building the financial and operational infrastructure that lets mission-driven institutions focus on what they're actually there to do.
+Building the financial and operational infrastructure that lets mission-driven institutions do what they were actually created to do.

 The executives who create the most durable value are not the deepest experts in one world.
 They are the ones who carry operational intelligence across contexts that never otherwise communicate.
-Matthew's career is the proof of concept.
+Matthew's career has tested the validity of this concept.

-Matthew Meza builds the financial and operational infrastructure that lets mission-driven institutions focus on what they're actually there to do.
+Matthew Meza builds the financial and operational infrastructure that lets mission-driven institutions do what they were actually created to do.

 Not by importing best practices from adjacent industries — by living in radically different worlds and translating what he finds.